 - Preheat oven to 350 degrees.

-- On 2 rimmed baking sheets, arrange chicken pieces in a single layer; spoon marinade evenly over chicken.
+- On 2 rimmed baking sheets, arrange chicken pieces in a single layer; spoon marinade (including prunes, olives, and capers) evenly over chicken.
 Sprinkle chicken with brown sugar and pour white wine around them.

 - Carefully place baking sheets in preheated oven for 50 minutes to 1 hour, basting often.
 Bake until chicken is done, or an instant-read thermometer, inserted into the thickest part of the thigh, but not touching the bone, reads 165 degrees.

 - Transfer chicken pieces to a serving platter then top with prunes, olives, and capers.
 Spoon pan juices on top.
 Sprinkle with parsley